Send

 The "

-kingdom of heaven" could refer to many things.
+air" could refer to many things.
 Jesus gives some hints in Matthew 11.
-It could be some or all or none of these.
+It could be some or all or none of the following.

 The trouble with kingdoms of heaven on earth is that they're liable to come to pass, and then their fraudulence is apparent for all to see.
 We need a kingdom of heaven in Heaven, if only because it can't be realized.
 Malcolm Muggeridge (British broadcaster)